 This web site will be devoted to the subject of EMF and health from the perspective of evidence based science that has been published in reputable peer reviewed journals.
-There is growing public alarm about the possible health effects of EMF whether from high voltage power lines, cell phones, cell phone towers, WiFi networks, and so called "dirty electricity", etc. This concern has been fed by a wide array of misleading information on the Internet as well as various reports in the media.
-These alarmist's reports are contradicted by the vast majority of solid scientific evidence.
+There is growing public alarm about the possible health effects of EMF whether from high voltage power lines, cell phones, cell phone towers, WiFi networks, and so called "dirty electricity", etc. This concern has been fed by anti-EMF activists and a wide array of misleading information on the Internet and mass media.
+This activist misinformation is contradicted by the vast majority of solid scientific evidence.

 The public health organizations of the world's industrialized countries conduct regular expert reviews of the scientific literature on the issue of EMF & health.
 The expert reviews from more than 30 countries conclude that there is no evidence of harm from EMF.
 These include the World Health Organization (WHO) - the same organizations that coordinated the international response to the H1N1 swine flu, SARS, and other pandemics, as well as the as well as the US FDA, the American Cancer Society, and the European SCENIHR.
 As we believe this web site makes clear, the overwhelming preponderance of evidence and the overwhelming consensus from mainstream science is that there is no harm from EMF based on existing safety guidelines.